01 Day: Arrival Mumbai

 Note: Elephanta Caves and Prince of Wales museum are closed on every Monday.

-After breakfast, check out from the hotel and drive to the airport to board the schedule flight for Aurangabad.
-On arrival transfer to the hotel.
-After refreshment take an excursion to the famous Ajanta caves.
-Ajanta is one of the few historical and architectural marvels of India.
-Recognized as the World Heritage Site today.
-Ajanta’s wondrous cave temples are cut into the rocky sides of a dramatic crescent-shaped gorge, at the head of which is a waterfall that drops over the mountain rim in a series of seven steps to a pool far below –deep inside the mountain are the Buddhist chaitya – vihara prayer and monastery caves.
-After visit return to the hotel for overnight stay.
+After breakfast, check out of the hotel and drive to the airport to board your scheduled flight to Aurangabad.
+On arrival, check in at the hotel.
+After some time to refresh, proceed for an excursion to the famous Ajanta Caves, one of India’s most remarkable historical and architectural marvels and a UNESCO World Heritage Site.
+These magnificent cave temples are carved into the rocky sides of a dramatic crescent-shaped gorge, at the head of which a waterfall cascades down the mountain in a series of steps into a pool below.
+Deep within the hills lie the ancient Buddhist chaitya and vihara caves, used as prayer halls and monasteries.
+After the visit, return to the hotel for an overnight stay.

 Note: The Ajanta Caves are closed to public on all Monday.

-After breakfast take an excursion to Ellora, one of the highly visited World heritage sites of India.
-It houses 34 monasteries and temples with some exclusive uninterrupted sequence of monuments that date back from 600 to 1000 AD.
-The temples of Ellora are dedicated to Brahmanism, Jainism, and Buddhism.
-It also has some of the excellent stonework depicting the legends related to Lord Shiva.
-After lunch (on your own) take a short sightseeing tour of visiting: Daulatabad also known as Devagiri, is a town which includes the Devagiri-Daulatabad fort.
-Chand Minar in Daulatabad, situated about 15 km from Aurangabad, is an outstanding example of Islamic art.
-Ala-ud-din Bahmani built this minaret in 1445 to celebrate his occupation of the area.
-Bibi ka Maqbara built by Azam Shah in 1678, the Bibi ka Maqbara is a son's loving tribute to his mother, Begum Rabia Durrani: Panchakki - An engineering feat of the time is the Panchakki, or the water mill built by Malik Ambar in 1695.
-The water, channeled from a spring on a distant hill was used to power the flourmill and grind grain for the pilgrims.
+After breakfast, proceed for an excursion to the famous Ellora Caves, one of the most visited World Heritage Sites in India.
+It comprises 34 monasteries and temples forming an uninterrupted sequence of monuments dating from 600 to 1000 AD.
+The caves are dedicated to Hinduism, Jainism and Buddhism, and feature remarkable stone carvings depicting legends of Lord Shiva.
+After lunch (on your own), continue for a short sightseeing tour visiting Daulatabad (Devagiri), a historic town that includes the impressive Devagiri-Daulatabad Fort.
+Also visit the Chand Minar, located about 15 km from Aurangabad, an outstanding example of Islamic architecture built in 1445 by Ala-ud-din Bahmani to mark his victory.
+Continue to Bibi Ka Maqbara, built by Azam Shah in 1678 as a tribute to his mother Begum Rabia Durrani.
+Later visit Panchakki, an engineering marvel of its time, where water channeled from a distant hill was used to power a flour mill for pilgrims.
 Overnight stay at the hotel.

 Note: The Ellora caves are closed to public on Tuesday.